Azure/azure-sdk-for-java/sdk/maps/azure-maps-traffic/README.md

 ## Troubleshooting
 When you interact with the Azure Maps Services, errors returned by the Maps service correspond to the same HTTP status codes returned for REST API requests.

-For example, if you search with an invalid coordinate, a error is returned, indicating "Bad Request".400
+For example, if you search with an invalid coordinate, a error is returned, indicating `400 - Bad Request`
 ## Next steps

 Several Azure Maps Traffic Java SDK samples are available to you in the SDK's GitHub repository.